DzouOnionGardener/ScrapingAndDataAnalysis/README.md

 # Scraping And Data Analysis

 ### start here
-read up on xpath, its has a bit has an approach to child element access similar to that of CSS, for a lack of better works.
+read up on xpath, its has a bit has an approach to child element access similar to that of CSS, for a lack of better words.
 Its relatively short and should be easy to understand given some experience and/or knowledge of SQL
 * https://www.w3schools.com/xml/xpath_intro.asp

 next you'll want to watch this video for some brief introduction.